Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/messages/guides/viber-service-messages.md

 ## 1. Configure your Webhook URLs

+If you don't have a webhook server set up you can use a service like [hookbin.com](https://hookbin.com/) for testing purposes.

+If the Webhook URLs for messages in your Nexmo Account are already in production use and you would like a second one for using the Messages API, please email [support@nexmo.com](mailto:support@nexmo.com) and ask for a sub API Key.

 From [Nexmo Dashboard](https://dashboard.nexmo.com) go to [Settings](https://dashboard.nexmo.com/settings).

-Set the HTTP Method to POST and enter your endpoint in the fields labeled **Webhook URL for Inbound Message** and **Webhook URL for Delivery Receipt**:
+Enter your Webhook URLs in the fields labeled **Webhook URL for Inbound Message** and **Webhook URL for Delivery Receipt**:

 ```screenshot
 script: app/screenshots/webhook-url-for-inbound-message.js
 image: public/assets/screenshots/dashboardSettings.png
 ```

+NOTE: You need to explicitly set the HTTP Method to `POST`, as the default is `GET`.

 ## 2. Create a Nexmo application